shankara-n/remotePatcher/README.md

 ## Working

-Two variants, exec and exec_port have been finished and unit tested.
-They use the IPs no_port.csv and IPs.csv files respectively.
+The script is remotePatcher/exec.py.

 ### Tasks

 - [x] Read a csv file, execute the commands on remote system.
-Login hardcoded to script.

 - [x] Read IP addresses and login credentials from csv file.